amrmhassan/file_manager/timeline.md

-add saving last scroll position of each folder (add a listerner to get the last scroll position , not the whole set of numbers while scrolling)

--- fix the folders items glitch which loads the previous folder data to the current folders

--- start playing with the code inside storage_analyser copy to create the callback method for returing the current file -- working with

 # the analyzer screen will have the results of the analyzer, and if there is no analyzer data , just show the button to analyze the sotorage

 # add parent percentage to each extension